 I’ve had this recipe flying around in my head for some time.
-Tangy, creamy Stilton, a couple of the conference pears that are in season right now, and a thyme scented sauce.
+Creamy Stilton, a couple of the conference pears that are in season right now, and a thyme scented sauce.
 I encased everything in this foolproof pastry, which was so unbelievably simple that I was intrigued as to whether it would work.
 It did, although the pastry was rather crumbly when still warm.
 It firms up when cool.

 I must say, I was very proud of the way the tart ballooned up in the oven almost like a soufflé and then gradually sank back down leaving ridges in the golden cheese on top.

 I’m warning you now, the wait between removing it from the oven and it being cool enough to unleash from the tin and eat is excruciating; 10-15 minutes passed by like an hour.

 Stilton and Pear Tart with Walnut Pastry Recipe